-An overview of information technology including relational databases. document image management, interactive voice response, electronic data interchange, and Internet data access.
-Students will create and access a relational database and perform On-Line Analytical Processing, operations done in a data warehousing environment.
-Issues and trade-offs relating to enterprise computing will be discussed.
+An overview of information technology including relational databases, document image management, electronic data interchange, and Internet data access.
+Students create and access a relational database and perform operations done in a data warehousing environment.
+Issues and trade-offs relating to enterprise computing are discussed.
 Research on current information technology subjects is required for a class project.
+Prerequisites & Notes Offered: Fall, Spring, and as needed in Summer.
+7-week hybrid.
 Credits: 3

-CS 616 - Data Mining
+S 616 - Data Mining

 Application of the techniques of artificial intelligence, pattern recognition, and mathematics to detecting meaningful patterns in large datasets.
 Data mining technology is used to discover subtle cause/effect relationships in data that might other-wise be unsuspected.
 Data mining technology is applicable whenever a large dataset is created and little is known about the relationships among the attributes of the data.
+Prerequisites & Notes Offered: Summer and as needed, 7-week hybrid.
 Credits: 3